-See also the description of the Servicing Agreement in Section "3.
-SERVICING AGREEMENT", where it is stated that: << Servicer's expertise - remedies and actions related to delinquency and default of a debtor - For the purpose of compliance with article 21(8) of the EU Securitisation Regulation, under the Servicing Agreement the Servicing Agreement the Servicing exposures of a similar nature to those securitised for more than 5 (five) years and has well-documented and adequate policies, procedures and risk-management controls relating to the servicing of exposures.
-In addition, pursuant to the Servicing Agreement, any substitute servicer shall have expertise in servicing exposures of a similar nature to those securitised and well-documented and adequate policies, procedures and risk-management controls relating to the servicing of exposures, in accordance with article 21(8) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria.>>.
+See also "DESCRIPTION OF THE SERVICING AGREEMENT" subsection "Obligations of the Servicer" where it is stated that <<(...)
+The Servicer has represented and warranted that it has all skills, software, hardware, information technology and human resources necessary to comply with the efficiency standards required by the Servicing Agreement.
+In addition, the Servicer has represented and warranted it has expertise in servicing exposures of a similar nature to those securitised and has well-documented and adequate policies, procedures and risk-management controls relating to the servicing of exposures (article 21(8) of the EU Securitisation Regulation and the EBA Guidelines on STS Criteria).>>.